mjpizz/node-mobwrite/README.md

 // to a document in mobwrite.
 mob.on("document:change", function(filename) {

-  // You could auto-save the document to your database here. mob.readDocument(filename, function(data) {
+  // Save the document to your database. mob.readDocument(filename, function(data) {
     mydatabase.saveDoc(filename, data)
   })